 Thousands of Turkish women also turned to social media in opposition to the Deputy Prime Minister's comments.
 Using the hashtag #direnkahkaha, meaning "Resistance hahaha," more than 300,000 photos of smiling and laughing women have been posted on Instagram and Twitter.

 Both men and women from around the world joined in the backlash against Arinc, encouraging women everywhere to stand up against surpression.

-As the hot favorite in the election, Erdogan immediately made his mark at the official start of his candidacy at the beginning of July.
+, Erdogan immediately made his mark at the official start of his candidacy at the beginning of July.
 He began his first speech as a candidate for the ruling AKP party with a message from God and ended with a quote from the Quran.

 Two in three voters describe themselves as devout